borkowsk/symShellLight/README.md

 ```

 It was tested on UBUNTU 16.04 with gcc, UBUNTU 18.04 with gcc & UBUNTU 20.04 with gcc/g++
-Current version does not work uder Windows.
+Current version does not work under Windows.
 Many functions are missed!!!

 **ADDITIONAL REQUIREMENTS**